 Case in point – you can find documented mistakes everywhere (weird to type this with such positivity, but it’s true).

-I read a lot of books on getting things done and business strategy to strengthen what I do in my consulting work, via Libby.
-(An app on desktop and your phone that is always and forever free, because it’s connected to the library, and thus, free books.)
+Learn from the experts by signing up for newsletters and taking advantage of courses and books.
+With the latter point, you can get a lot of books for free through Libby.
+(An app on your desktop and your phone that is always and forever free, because it’s connected to the library, and thus, free books.)

 These are the same mistakes that could be adding months of HARD work for your success story.